-B. Benefits of FEM
+3.2 Benefits of FEM

-As already indicated, FEM has great benefits compared to other techniques that simulate faster.
+As already indicated, FEM has great benefits compared to faster techniques.
 In contrast to lumped element simulations, FEM offers simulation results with spatial resolution.
 This information is especially important when dealing with problems like EM, which cause failures by local damage.
-At the same time, FEM is more flexible and less timeconsuming than analytic or continuous methods, when dealing with complex geometries.
+At the same time, FEM is more flexible and less time-consuming than analytic or continuous methods, when dealing with complex geometries.
 By scaling of the elements' size, calculation effort can be optimized depending on accuracy requirements.

-C. Application in Physical Design
+3.3 Application in Physical Design